ZERO-DAWN-X/employee-work-recognizer/README.md

 ## User Interface

-*The actual application features a modern, minimal PyQt5 interface with a central webcam feed and clear controls.
+*The application features a modern, minimal PyQt5 interface with a central video feed and clear controls.
+Designed for clarity and ease of use in professional settings.
 A real screenshot will be added here as development progresses.*

 ---